-- The "Skinners" in The Realm of the Gods by Tamora Pierce.
+- The "Skinners" in the last book of The Immortals by Tamora Pierce.
 Nightmarish blobby monsters made of Chaos that are Immune to Arrows, only slightly less immune to a lot of magic and suck the life out of anything they touch.
-The Darklings in the same book, created by Orzone to be his spies, are likewise small, shadowy blob creatures but gain sentience and independence and do a Heel Face Turn.
+The Darklings in the same book, created by Orzone to be his spies, are likewise small, shadowy blob creatures.
+However, they're noncombatants and gain sentience and independence and do a Heel-Face Turn.

 - A 1953 issue of Weird Tales features a short story entitles "The Slime"—an ancient life form with retractable tentacles.

 - In Stephen King's short story "Grey Matter" (published in the collection Night Shift), a man slowly changes into a Blob Monster after drinking a can of contaminated beer.

 - In Blue Moon Rising by Simon R. Green, a Blob Monster that also probably qualifies as an Eldritch Abomination shows up and needs to be Killed With Fire.